 - Cover your mouth.
 Use a tissue to cover your mouth anytime you laugh, sneeze or cough.
 Put the dirty tissue in a bag, seal it and throw it away.

-Finish your entire course of medication
+Finish your medication

 Within 48 to 72 hours, a health care professional will check your arm for swelling at the injection site.
 A hard, raised red bump means you're likely to have TB infection.
 The size of the bump determines whether the test results are significant.